Symmetry in language statistics shapes the geometry of model representations: Preliminaries and Related Work

-This key result underlies our theoretical analysis, since it provides an analytical link between co-occurrence statistics and learned embedding geometry.
-In \cref{app:qwem} we review this result in detail, including a complete discussion of $\Mstar$, its interpretation, and its relation to the PMI matrix.
+This key result states that the $\mu^\text{th}$ principal component of the embeddings encodes the $\mu^\text{th}$-largest eigenmode of $\Mstar$, i.e., $\mPhi_\idx{\cdot \mu}$.
+This insight provides an analytical link between co-occurrence statistics and learned embedding geometry, and thus it underlies our theoretical analysis.
+In \cref{app:qwem} we review this result, including a complete discussion of $\Mstar$, its interpretation, and its relation to the PMI matrix.

 Although this result gives exact expressions for the learned embeddings, it requires numerically diagonalizing $\Mstar$ in general.
-In certain cases, however, $\Mstar$ may be dominated by a simple structure that is amenable to analytic diagonalization.
-A recent example of this is the work of \cite{korchinski2025emergence}, which shows that the parallelogram-like geometry underlying linear analogies can be understood as a consequence of Kronecker structure in $\Mstar$.
+In certain cases, however, $\Mstar$ may be dominated by a simple structure that may be \textit{analytically} diagonalized.
+A recent example of this is the work of \cite{korchinski2025emergence}, which shows that the parallelogram-like geometry underlying linear analogies is a consequence of Kronecker structure in $\Mstar$.
 In particular, when the co-occurrence statistics are driven by weakly correlated discrete latent variables, analogy completion by vector addition follows naturally.

-We take a similar approach.
-We show that the manifold geometry of word embeddings can be understood as a consequence of \textit{translation symmetry} in $\Mstar$.
-In particular, when the co-occurrence statistics are driven by \textit{continuous} latent variables, the observed low-dimensional representation manifolds follow naturally.
+Our approach mirrors this logic.
+We show that the curved geometry underlying the observed ``feature manifolds'' is a consequence of \textit{translation symmetry} in $\Mstar$.
+In particular, when the corpus co-occurrence statistics\footnote{We use the shorthand ``co-occurrence statistics'' to refer to the composite quantity $\Mstar$ rather than the raw probabilities $P_{ij}$.
+This is because the spectral structure of $\Mstar$ is dominated by $P_{ij}$ rather than the unigram component $P_iP_j$.} are driven by a \textit{continuous} latent variable, both the linear decoding property and robustness to noise follow naturally.

 To fully describe the mutual word embedding geometry for some subset $\sys$ of the vocabulary, it is sufficient to specify their PCA coordinates.
 Let $\mW_\sys \defn \mP\mW_\idx{[\sys],\cdot}\in \R^{|\sys|\times d}$ be the centered embeddings for $\sys$, where $\mP=\mI- |\sys|^{-1}\bm 1\T{\bm 1}$ is the mean-centering matrix.
 Let its compact SVD be $\mW_\sys= \mPhi\mLambda^{1/2}\mU^\top$.
 Then to describe its PCA geometry, it suffices to predict the elements of $\overline\mW_\sys\defn \mW_\sys\mU=\mPhi\mLambda^{1/2}$.
 The projected embeddings $\overline \mW_\sys\in\R^{|\sys| \times \min(|\sys|, d)}$ retain all information contained in the subspace spanned by $\mW_\sys$, thus fully recovering the Gram matrix: $\mW_\sys\mW_\sys^\top = \overline\mW_\sys \overline\mW_\sys^\top$.